jsantore/Project1ProfDemoPython2025/Readme.md

 * run ResumeMain.py

-## AI syatem chosen
+## AI system chosen
     I chose Google's Gemini because about 80% of you did

 ## getting to a good prompt
-  I forst tried just putting in skills and education and the job description.
+  I first tried just putting in skills and education and the job description.
 This caused the AI to "hallucinate" several skills including French that I don't have.
   I added additional items for the resume to use like references and service.
 However, the LLM continued to add junk.
 Finally, I added constraints, first one then more, till I had only an accurate resume.